The terms “5 Eyes“, “9 Eyes“, and “14 Eyes” often appear in the privacy community, especially when discussing VPNs.

 This is especially true when you consider that these surveillance entities operate globally and have the capability to monitor communications around the world.
 Therefore an “offshore” VPN may not be the silver bullet that some people claim.

 This shows that “no logs” marketing claims do not always align with reality.
+And furthermore, choosing an offshore provider may in fact be worse than choosing a US-based VPN service with good data protection policies and practices.

 If you want additional protection, you may want to consider using a multi-hop VPN chain.
 Similar to the Tor network, this setup routes your traffic across different VPN server “hops” before exiting onto the internet.
 Multi-hop VPNs give you a higher level of privacy and online anonymity.